-- He was an initial member of the organization that went on to become the International Facility Managers Association (IFMA
+- Initial member of the organization that became the International Facility Managers Association (IFMA)

-- New Buildings Institute's Technical Review Committee for Advanced Buildings: Energy Benchmark for High Performance Buildings a standard used in the LEED Rating system.
+- New Buildings Institute: Technical Review Committee for Advanced Buildings: Energy Benchmark for High Performance Buildings a standard used in the LEED Rating system

 - The EEF-EPA Advisory Committee for Indoor Air Quality

 - Honorary Fellow of the Institute of Green Professionals

 - The architectural firm, CDFM2, retained Whitson to present high performance building concepts to their client, H&R Block, before designing a new headquarters.
 The presentation given to senior management including the CFO led to early client acceptance as Whitson substantiated the economic return that would be achieved by incorporating high performance features into the project.
 Now completed, the 500,000 square foot building is a model of energy efficiency in its design.